MicrosoftDocs/bot-docs/articles/includes/quickstart-dotnet.md

 Thanks to the template, your project contains all the code that's necessary to create the bot in this quickstart.
 You won't actually need to write any additional code.

 > [!NOTE]
-> .NET Core 2.1 and.
+> Both .NET Core 2.1 and.
 NET Core 3.1 versions of the C# templates are available.\
 > When creating new bots, you should use the .NET Core 3.1 templates.
 Available in Visual Studio 2017 or higher.\
-> The C# bot samples all use .NET Core 3.1.
-The .NET Core 2.1 can be found in this repository [branch](https://github.com/microsoft/BotBuilder-Samples/tree/4.7-archive/samples/csharp_dotnetcore).\
+> The current bot samples use .NET Core 3.1 templates.
+You can find the samples that use .NET Core 2.1 templates in this repository [branch](https://github.com/microsoft/BotBuilder-Samples/tree/4.7-archive/samples/csharp_dotnetcore).\
 > See also the note about creating and deploying .NET Core 3.1 bots in [Tutorial: Create and deploy a basic bot](~/v4sdk/bot-builder-tutorial-basic-deploy.md).

 ## Start your bot in Visual Studio